Deok-gi/Representation-to-Creativity/README.md

 python3 essay-to-vector.py
 ```
 - The D1, D2, and D3 datasets presented in the paper are provided in the "datasets" folder.
-- The model used in the code is as follows: https://huggingface.co/Deok-gi/longformer-bert-base-4096 (We recommend downloading the model locally.)
+- The model used in the code is as follows: https://huggingface.co/Deok-gi/longformer-bert-base-4096 (Recommend downloading the model locally.)
 - Running the code will save the essay vectors as .pt files.